 Balsillie is the craftsman.
-Balsillie's specialties are rendezvous chairs and wooden tables which fold to three-inches
+Balsillie's specialties include rendezvous chairs, wooden tables which fold to three-inches wide

-wide with no metal hinges.
-His handcrafted furniture is based on historical designs, to which he adds his own special touch,
+His handcrafted furniture is based on historical designs, to which he adds his own special touch, including

-including stains created from strong British tea.
+stains created from strong British tea.
 Rendezvous chairs were used during the Civil War.
-The tables are documented
+The tables are documented in the

-in the Napoleonic era.
-Ian adds his own personal touch to these historic designs, including a wood stain he creates from
+Napoleonic era.
+Ian adds his own personal touch to these historic designs, including a wood stain he creates from strong

-lumber; others are hand-hewn from the branches of trees downed by the wind.
-Balsillie believes that life and work should
+Balsillie believes that life and work should be

-be simple and not require computers or undue mechanization.
-He uses a circular saw to cut the milled lumber and a drill to
+simple and not require computers or undue mechanization.
+He uses a circular saw to cut the milled lumber and a drill to make

 market booths will often find him working on his furniture.